LuisAGuzmanI/LuisAGuzmanI/README.md

 </li>
 <li>
 <b>Sign language learning admin dashboard</b>
-<p>Currently working on the desing and development of a web dashboard for admins to manage and vizualize user data</p>
+<p>Currently working on the design and development of a web dashboard for admins to manage and visualize user data</p>
 </li>
 <li>
 <b>Migrant Shelter Information database</b>